junxit/us-congress-bills-115/metadata.md

 - 2018-09-12 — Introduced in Senate
 - 2018-09-12 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S6145-6146)
+- 2018-09-26 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR 9/12/2018 S6146-6146)
+- 2018-09-26 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR 9/12/2018 S6146-6146)
+- 2018-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6349)
+- 2018-09-26 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6349)